 Flow Assurance—Managing Flow Dynamics and Production Chemistry

-This course aims to introduce the state-of-the-art technologies, workflows, and their deployment in identifying, characterizing, and managing flow impediments in hydrocarbon exploitation.
-This will also enable participants to learn the best practices and design fit-for-purpose solutions focusing on minimizing the risk of flow stoppage while transporting hydrocarbons from “Pore to Process” based on field examples from around the world.
+This course presents a holistic approach to flow assurance.
+The course will introduce technologies, workflows and their deployment for the identification, characterization, and management of flow impediments, such as slugging and precipitation of organic and inorganic solids.
+The course will present best practices and fit-for-purpose design solutions for minimizing the risk of flow stoppage while transporting hydrocarbons from “Pore to Sales Meter”.
+The principles will be demonstrated using field examples from around the world.

-- Introduce the state-of-the-art petrophysical technologies in capturing fluid samples and their characterization methodologies
+- Review technologies for capturing fluid samples and characterizing their PVT properties

-- Present current measurement and modeling methodologies of potential production impediments like asphaltenes, paraffin waxes, hydrates, and inorganic scales
+- Define current measurement and modeling approaches for characterizing production-chemistry impediments, such as asphaltenes, paraffin waxes, hydrates and inorganic scales

-- Define fluid flow and heat transfer characteristics and their importance in field development
+- Introduce fluid flow and heat transfer concepts and their relationship in precipitation of organic and inorganic solids

 Why You Should Attend